 This one license plate spawned what is now known as Celebrity Machines…

 After the Dukes of Hazzard plates, I started taking requests from fans all over the world on which replica prop plate to produce next.
-We currently offer 150 different license plates.
+We currently offer more than 250 different license plates.
 The plates are made from aluminum, stamped/embossed, screen printed, and then shrink wrapped for protection.

 Each plate is researched (a bit obsessively, to be honest) and designed with our #1 goal in mind: Screen Accuracy.